batmosphere/IR_Assignment/Assignment 2/Readme.md

 # Implementing the PageRank Algorithm

 This project has been written as the CS F469 Informaton Retrieval Assignment 2.
-The project implements the PageRank algorithm to calculate the probabilties of visiting every page in the dataset.
+The project implements the PageRank algorithm to calculate the respective probabilty of every page in the dataset.

 ## Team